aeriaframework/docs/aeria/index.md

 # Aeria Reference

-To see how common problems are solved using Aeria, visit [Problem solving](/aeria/problem-solving/).
+To see how common problems are solved using Aeria, visit [Help Topics](/aeria/help-topics/).

 ## Types